 US dollar ends higher against rupee

-The US dollar ended higher against the rupee at 64.44/45 per dollar and the pound sterling also finished lower at Rs 81.83/85 at the Interbank Foreign Exchange (forex) market here today.
+The US dollar ended higher against the rupee at 64.53/54 per dollar and the pound sterling finished higher at Rs 82.40/42 at the Interbank Foreign Exchange (forex) market on Thursday.